Where do I find information about the COVID-19 Vaccine, and the COVID-19 Immunization campaign?

 How many doses of COVID-19 Vaccines do I need to take?
 Can I have one dose from one vaccine and the second from another?

-- At this time, the majority of the covid-19 vaccines available require two doses to be effective, separated by 3- 4 weeks depending on the vaccine.
+- At this time, the majority of the covid-19 vaccines available require two doses to be effective, separated by 6 weeks (42 days).

 What should I do if I miss the second dose of the vaccine?